Into thin air! Without a trace! Quicker than you can say Jack Robinson or Bob's your uncle or Mihaly Csikszentmihalyi!

 "You mean tete-a-tete."

 "Whatever.
 Anyway, I remember some wisdom I got from my AP Welding teacher, Dr. Lysistrata.
 God, that man was so proud of his Ph.D.
-In about every class he would brag about his dissertation -- 'Hot and Bright: Advanced Avoidance of Ocular, Corporeal and Carnal Injurization Due to Spark and Spatter as it Relates to Slag and Flux' -- and never fail to correct us if we 'slipped up' and called him Mr.
+In about every class he would brag about his dissertation -- 'Hot and Bright: Advanced Avoidance of Ocular, Corporeal and Carnal Injurization Due to Spark and Spatter as it Relates to Slag and Flux' -- and never failed to correct us if we 'slipped up' and called him Mr.

 "He'd be all, 'Helllloooooo!
 I didn't spend three years writing "Hot and Bright: Advanced Avoidance of Ocular, Corporeal and Carnal Injurization Due to Spark and Spatter as it Relates to Slag and Flux" just to be called Mr.!'"